Pasquale Simonetti: Emerging Camorra boss

-This type of mediation racket developed in the immediate post-war period.
-Weak modern market structures were regulated by violent mediators who imposed their own business rules.
-Farmers who did not accept the conditions would be threatened or their farm would go up in flames.
-Bigger companies like Cirio, a large tinned tomatoes company in Campania, also fell victim to these practices.
-It was very complicated, if not impossible, to collect sufficient evidence to prove the criminal aspect of this business.
-He became a partner of Antonio Esposito, known as Totonno 'e Pomigliano, a Camorra boss from Pomigliano d'Arco.
+Simonetti became a partner of Antonio Esposito, known as Totonno 'e Pomigliano, a Camorra boss from Pomigliano d'Arco.
+The other of the three main "price presidents" that controlled the trade was Alfredo Maisto of Giugliano.
+The coexistence between these three men was tumultuous, interspersed by conflicts over their respective areas of competence and resulting shoot-outs.
+In the end Simonetti managed to prevail and became the sole price president in a market with a turnover of tens of billions of lire: the Campania region exported 30 per cent of the entire national fruit and vegetable production at the time.
+The potato transactions alone, the "price president" earned three or four million per day.

-Simonetti became one of the emerging bosses of the Camorra.
-He was a real guappo, a tall and strong man with a robust physique.
-An imposing criminal with great charisma, he used this advantage and became a kind of lawgiver in his area.
+Simonetti was a real guappo, an imposing man with great charisma and a robust physique.
+"He was a tall man, nearly two meters, a gigantic man who always had a way of behaving, a 'guappaesica' way of doing things, a self-assured man", according to a contemporary.
+He used this to his advantage and became a kind of lawgiver in his area.
 To a certain extent he was an alternative to the State authorities which were barely present.
 Some of his fellow citizens turned to him to ask for justice.
 A typical episode was the intimidation of a man who had made his girlfriend pregnant and then left her.
 Simonetti asked the young man, if he preferred spending ten thousand lire in flowers on his marriage or his funeral.

 He is often claimed to have slapped notorious American gangster Lucky Luciano in the face at the race track of Agnano; however, the actual perpetrator was Francesco Pirozzi, one of the men of Camorra boss Alfredo Maisto.

 Cigarette smuggling

 After World War II the Italian government reintroduced a state monopoly on tobacco.
 However, the increasing post-war demand for cigarettes could not be satisfied by the state industry.
 The vast supplies of American and British troops stationed in Naples provided for a black market of popular American cigarettes, the americane or bionde (blondes).
 When the Allies left in 1946 that supply disappeared and the government was forced to ration cigarettes.
 Soon a thriving trade smuggling cigarettes from Marseille, Gibraltar, Nice and Tangiers by highly organised and structured foreign criminal groups (the Marseillais, Corsicans, Sicilians) developed, employing local guappi to distribute the cigarettes.

 Some of the more ambitious ones, like Simonetti and Maisto, became more involved.
 The competition was stiff and resulted in a number of armed conflicts with rival crews.
-In 1953 Simonetti was imprisoned for 8 years and 3 months for the attempted murder and a shoot-out over territorial supremacy against a rival gang led by Alfredo Maisto in 1952.
+In 1953, Simonetti was imprisoned for 8 years and 3 months for the attempted murder and a shoot-out over territorial supremacy against a rival gang led by Alfredo Maisto in 1952.